PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 remain unchanged.
 The focused gate passes `314 passed in 17.65s`, the 108-file branch-changed suite passes `1672 passed in 32.65s`, and targeted static validation passes.

+The final three raw late-tail owners are now characterized as fixed one-key results for Conv1D BatchMatMul, decoder deconvolution input, and terminal mean forms.
+Their GraphIndex/LayoutState wrappers each have one direct call, while pruning and layout synchronization remain positive-rewrite-only.
+Strict retention selects three unconsumed targets between retained tencoder and pad- layout results.
+After correcting one test-only AST attribute-call assumption, the focused gate passes `446 passed, 1 xfailed in 18.63s`, the 109-file branch- changed suite passes `1674 passed, 1 xfailed in 32.70s`, and targeted static validation passes.